 See also this page, but keep in mind they’re talking about visas for the regular working stiffs, not weirdo art nomad folks like us.
 Also, take note that German law has recently changed and international travel insurance DOES NOT COUNT!
 No matter what the people from the insurance companies tell you, the Ausländeramt will insist that you are covered by the same kind of insurance that all other Germans are covered by.

 Once you’ve got all this, call up the Ausländerbehörde (030) 90269 0 and explain that you want to apply for an Artist Visa.
-They should set you up with an appointment.
+(EDIT: you can and should book you appointment online at their website now!)
 I do not recommend going without one, as the entryway of this place was a zoo when I went, and you could probably wait all day there…

 Homepage of the Ausländerbehörde